 8.4 Data Protection Complaints

-8.4.1 If you have any concerns or wish to complain about how LEBC handles your data, you can call 0333 136 2233 and ask to speak to Lee Simmons who is LEBC’s Data Protection Officer.
-You can email Lee at email@example.com.
+8.4.1 If you have any concerns or wish to complain about how LEBC handles your data, you can call 0333 136 2233 and ask to speak to Sean Kavanagh or you can e-mail email@example.com

-8.4.2 If you are not happy with the Data Protection Officers’ response or if you would prefer not to speak to LEBC then you can find more information about raising a grievance on the website of the Information Commissioners’ Office (ICO) https://ico.org.uk/concerns or by calling them on 0303 123 1113.
+8.4.2 If you are not happy with Sean Kavanagh's response or if you would prefer not to speak to LEBC then you can find more information about raising a grievance on the website of the Information Commissioners’ Office (ICO) https://ico.org.uk/concerns or by calling them on 0303 123 1113.
 The ICO is the UK's independent body set up to uphold information rights.

 8.4.3 LEBC is registered on the Data Protection Register under Registration Number Z7522619